WForst-Breeze/glassplus-developerkit/README.md

 <br />This is my first MCreator work, a very simple auxiliary mod!
 Used to shorten some lengthy commands, so that machine developers can improve the efficiency of machine design and debugging!
 ## Command List
 * /gpinfo: Query your Glass++ modpack version
+* /gpmodinfo: Query your Glass++ Developer Kit version and changelogs
 * /gb: Get a barrier
 * /gcb: Get a command block
 * /grcb: Get a repeating command block